mebusy/notes/dev_notes/Maxq.md

     - Hierarchically optimal
         - finds the policy optimal within the space of policies defined by the hierarchy.
         - In this form of optimality, the policy for each individual subtask is not necessarily optimal, but the policy for the entire hierarchy is optimal,
-        - Generally, Hierarchically optimal is NOT **global flat optimal**, even though in this example, they are same one.

 - **Options**
     - An option is essentially some kind of an encapsulated policy.